 Have you ever heard the term MO message or MT message?
-When it comes application to mobile engagement there is some important acronyms and terminology that would be helpful to memorize.
+When it comes to mobile engagement applications there is some important acronyms and terminology that would be helpful to memorize.
 Two important terms that you may find mentioned regularly are MO, which means Mobile Originated and MT, which stands for Mobile Terminated.

 These terms are important and are likely to be heard amongst marketing teams in post-campaign discussions about reporting.
 You may be with your marketing team analyzing your most recent campaign performance and your team may put forth questions such as “How many total MO messages did we get for the most recent campaign?”
 What exactly does that mean?
 First, let’s review their definitions then we can talk about some more examples.